youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 2021-01-07|04:03:18.570408|mft|USNJRNL|N/A|USN_REASON_RENAME_OLD_NAME USN_REASON_OBJECT_ID_CHANGE|arrivée-dun-chaton-à-la-maison.jpg.byt
 ```

 The ransomware added an entry to the runkey, probably for persistence :

 ```bash
 2021-01-07|04:05:58.398303|runKey|Bytelocker: "C:\Users\arthur\AppData\Roaming\{86ff23e9-f09f-4ca4-ae3d-41fe11fbabcd}.exe"
 ```

 Later on we spot the creation and execution of this binary : ATXO3fAc.exe.
 ```bash
 2021-01-07|04:20:51.023841|shimcache|ATXO3fAc.exe|C:\Users\Administrator\Documents\ATXO3fAc.exe|e55e5b02ad40e9846a3cd83b00eec225fb98781c6f58a19697bf66a586f77672
 ```

 By searching the md5 of ATXO3fAc64.exe we can find another name from it : VSSDestroy.
 It is associated with Matrix ransomwares.

-It his launched by at bat script :
+It his launched by a bat script :
 ```bash
 root@Sidious:/mnt/vmdk/Users/Administrator/Documents# cat CEp5f0ji.bat
 cacls %1 /E /G %USERNAME%:F /C